-An aggregate is a jumble of snowflakes.
+- An aggregate is a jumble of snowflakes.
 We do not specify that the aggregate must consist of the same crystal habits.
-Riming is a process where very tiny spheres of water stick to the surface of the aggregate and freeze.
+Riming is a process where very tiny spheres of water stick to the riming increases

-We examine both rimed and unrimed aggregates.
+- We examine both rimed and unrimed aggregates.
 Rimed aggregates were documented in Locatelli and Hobbs (1974) but their emphasis was on rimed aggregates that consisted only of dendrites (6-sided branched crystals).
 We commonly observed aggregates containing a mixture of crystal habits (needles, columns, plates and dendrites) which demonstrates that snowflakes that formed separately can fall out at the surface together.